Appeal to Reason (album): Musical style and themes

-For Rise Against, Appeal to Reason marked a musical shift from the gritty punk rock that had previously defined their career, to a more accessible sound, with greater emphasis on production value.
+For Rise Against, Appeal to Reason marked a musical shift to a more accessible sound, with greater emphasis on production value.
 The New York Times felt the album was more tune-oriented than the band's previous works, while John Hanson of Sputnikmusic said that the album is "'appealing' to a larger audience than old fans will be comfortable with".
 Bill Stewart of PopMatters disagreed with these sentiments, writing: "Appeal to Reason is a Rise Against album.
 If you possess more than a passing familiarity with the band, I wouldn't even bother scrolling through the rest of this review, and I'd certainly avoid checking out the rating at the end of it—because that first sentence, for better or worse, says everything that needs to be said about this album."
 Critics have characterized the album's music as melodic hardcore, with influences of pop punk.

 The majority of the album's lyrics discuss political issues in the United States.
 Jeff Miers of The Buffalo News calls the album "a response to the oppressive vacuousness of the Bush years".
 In regards to specific tracks on the album, AllMusic states that Rise Against "rages against the moral decay rotting the core of the U.S. on the opening 'Collapse (Post-Amerika),' just as they strike out against the slow dumbing down of America on 'Re-Education (Through Labor)'".
 In addition to political topics, more personal issues constitute a large portion of the lyrical content.
 "Savior" is about forgiveness and broken relationships, while "The Dirt Whispered" is about the need to sacrifice for what a person loves.
 Bassist Joe Principe said, "The political side of this band is just that -- it's a side.
 There are political lyrics.
 There are social awareness and there are lyrics about the environment.
 I think if people take the time to read the lyrics, they'll know we're not strictly force feeding you our politics."